 B) Acceptance of Declaration of Self-Reliance

-Unless Delta determines a Safety Assistant is essential for safety, pursuant to Rule 6(C), Delta will accept the determination made by or on behalf of a Person with a Disability as to self-reliance.
+Unless Delta determines a Safety Assistant is essential for safety, pursuant to Rule 6(C), Go to footer note, Delta will accept the determination made by or on behalf of a Person with a Disability as to self-reliance.
 Once advised that the person is “self-reliant”, Delta shall not refuse such passenger transportation on the basis that the Person with a Disability is not accompanied by a Personal Attendant or based on the assumption that the passenger may require extraordinary assistance from airline employees in meeting the passenger’s needs.

 C) Accompanying Safety Assistant Required for Certain Passengers

 Delta may require that a Safety Assistant accompany a Person with a Disability as a condition of providing transportation if Delta determines that such an assistant is essential for safety, such as in, but not limited to, the following circumstances: